 In the mid-1960s, Elvera Voth, a determined advocate for the performing arts in Anchorage, inherited the company.
 Under her direction, Anchorage Opera began to blossom.
 Several new faces joined the organization, including Jan Ingram, the company’s first full-time professional manager; Gloria Allen, an opera singer, producer, and administrator; and Michael More, a third generation Alaskan and trained operatic tenor with a limitless talent.

-Since Voth’s direction, AO has had a succession of committed leaders, including Jim Wright who now serves as General Director of Vancouver Opera in British Colombia, Torrie Allen, and the current General Director, Reed Smith.
+Since Voth’s direction, AO has had a succession of committed leaders, including Jim Wright, Torrie Allen, Reed Smith, and the current General Director, Ben Robinson.

 Today, AO has expounded on the concept of an operatic experience, encouraging community outreach, volunteerism, artistic development, and educational growth.
 As a self-maintained organization, AO produces handcrafted sets, costumes, furniture, and lighting arrangements all within their establishment.
 Anchorage Opera is a company and an experience truly “made in Alaska.”